nguyengiabach1201/fortran-tutorial/tutorial/introduction-and-history.md

 Fortran is short writing for "formula translator" and it is mostly used for scientific and engineering applications and subsequently came to dominate scientific computing until the C era.

-Fun fact: It was designed by John Backus, a guy who is too lazy to write assembly code (you can read more about assembly [here](https://wikipedia.org/wiki/Assembly_language)).
+Fun fact: It was designed by John Backus, a guy who is too lazy to write assembly code (you can read more about assembly [here](https://wikipedia.org/wiki/Assembly_language)) and it was a huge step in computer history for helping people whose lack of computer science knowledge can actually use a computer.

 <br/>